 The consequences of voltage drops

-Voltage drops can lead to major problems, such as the failure of production processes and quality problems.
-Drops are many times more common than interruptions.
+Voltage dips can lead to major problems, such as production process failure and quality issues.
+Dips occur many times more often than interruptions.
 The economic impact of voltage dips is therefore greatly underestimated.
-But what is a voltage drop?
-How does a voltage dip occur?
-Can we prevent a voltage drop or should we limit the consequential damage by means of timely notification?
+But what exactly is a voltage drop?
+How does a voltage drop occur?
+Can we prevent a voltage drop or should we try to limit the consequential damage by detecting it in time?

 What is a voltage drop?